 Influenced by Elizabeth Bishop, Howe’s poems tend to find their source in observation rather than personal experience, and often explore women’s lives and the natural world through the lens of her Mormon faith.
 In a 2009 interview with Mormon Artist, Howe noted, “Imagination, as I have experienced it, can be part of and lead to spiritual growth, and imagination is the natural province of the poet.”

-Howe is the author of two poetry collections Salt (2013) and Stone Spirits (1997), which won the Charles Redd Center Publication Prize and the Association for Mormon Letters Award in Poetry.
-Her poetry has been anthologized in Great and Peculiar Beauty: A Utah Reader (1995) and Harvest: Contemporary Mormon Poems (1989).
+Howe is the author of two poetry collections Stone Spirits (1997), which won the Charles Redd Center Publication Prize and the Association for Mormon Letters Award in Poetry, and Salt (2013).
+Her poetry has been anthologized in Harvest: Contemporary Mormon Poems (1989) and Great and Peculiar Beauty: A Utah Reader (1995).
 Her poem “Things in the Night Sky” was given the 1989 Association for Mormon Letters Award for Poetry.
 Her commissioned poem “Utah: Five Sacred Lessons” was performed with musical accompaniment by the Utah Symphony in 1999.
 Her plays include include Burdens of Earth, Voices of the Sisters, and A Dream for Katie.
 She has also published criticism, essays, and short stories.

 Howe is the co-editor of Discoveries: Two Centuries of Poems by Mormon Women (2004) and the co-editor, with Marie Cornwall, of Women of Wisdom and Knowledge (1990).
 She has taught at Brigham Young University, the University of Utah, and the University of Denver.
 She has served as poetry editor of Dialogue: A Journal of Mormon Thought; poetry editor of Literature and Belief; managing editor of the Denver Quarterly; and the editor of Exponent II.
+She was the President of the Association for Mormon Letters in 1994-1995.
 She is married to Cless Young.

 A incomplete bibliography of Howe’s work can be found here.
 A panel discussion of Susan’s career, featuring Lance Larsen, Darlene Young, Jeffrey Tucker, and Bert Fuller, will be held on April 22 at 3:15-4:30pm.